Introduction

 - Define a structure type

-whose objects shall represent the ring of integers modulo \(n\) for different values of \(n\). - Implement the desired structure by implementing signature traits on the structure type.
+IntegersModuloNwhose objects shall represent the ring of integers modulo \(n\) for different values of \(n\). - Implement the desired structure by implementing signature traits on the structure type.
 In the case of

-In practice, this could look like
+In practice this looks like

 use algebraeon::nzq::{Integer, Natural};